 The off season is a good time to break this cycle by incorporating exercises into your routine that address muscle weaknesses and imbalances that tend to plague most triathletes.
 The result...a more resilient body that can better withstand the rigors of multisport training.
-My upcoming series of blog posts will focus on giving you the knowledge and tools to make your body more resilient.
 Disclaimer: You need to do the exercises on a regular basis for it to work.

 Now you may be thinking, "I am a triathlete.
 I crosstrain.
 How could I have a weak muscle anywhere, especially in my butt?"
-Through this series of posts, you'll find out you have a whole bunch of weak muscles because swimming, biking, and running are done in the sagittal plane (moving forward).
+Unless you have been doing functional strength training on a regular basis, you probably have a whole bunch of weak muscles and muscle imbalances because swimming, biking, and running are done in the sagittal plane (moving forward).
 Triathletes can make significant gains if they include some training done in the frontal (lateral movements like a crab moving sideways) and transverse (like a golf swing) planes.
 I'll cover those types of exercises in future posts; for now we'll focus on that butt muscle.

 The best way to address weak gluteus medius muscles is to start with very basic exercises and progress from there.
 I know.
 There's a heck of a lot more satisfaction in completing a long run or popping off some squats with a couple of big plates on the bar.
 But that's not going to help this critical muscle and might even hurt you.
 Here are two exercises that will allow you to isolate and strengthen your gluteus medius: (1) the clam exercise, and (2) the hip bridge.